DataHackIL/ninjathon/README.md

 2. Migrate the database schemas by running `./scripts/migration apply latest`
 3. If you want to populate the database then run `./scripts/backup restore lastest`

-> Note: if you want to populate the database from a different version/file run `./scripts/backup restore <file path>`
+> *Note:* if you want to populate the database from a different version/file run `./scripts/backup restore <file path>`

 ## Deploying the project

+> *Note:* This step is intended to be ran on a production server!

 1. Deploy project by running `./scripts/deploy`
 2. Migrate the database schemas by running `./scripts/migration apply latest`
 3. Wait for backups to be pulled from AWS automatically